wordplay-workshop/modern/index.md

       **Author notification:** TBD

-      We welcome original research papers ranging between **4-8** pages in length (not including references or supplementary materials), formatted according to [the ICML 2023 style](https://icml.cc/Conferences/2023/StyleAuthorInstructions).
+      We welcome original research papers ranging between **4-8** pages in length (not including references or supplementary materials), formatted according to [the ACL 2023 style](https://acl-org.github.io/ACLPUB/formatting.html).
 Submissions should be in **.pdf** format.
 Since the review process is **double-blind**, all papers should be appropriately anonymised.
 Authors have the option of including supplementary manuscript containing further details of their work into **the same .pdf file**, it is entirely up to the reviewers to decide whether they wish to consult this additional material.
 Authors are strongly encouraged to make data and code publicly available whenever possible.
-The accepted papers will be posted on the workshop website and will not appear in the ICML proceedings.<br/>
+The accepted papers will be posted on the workshop website and will not appear in the ACL proceedings.<br/>

       In addition, we welcome extended abstracts of up to 2 pages that describe open problems and challenges in this area.
       The papers will be non-archival, we welcome papers that have been published or submitted to other places.